roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Precautions for upgrading CoreDNS.md

     kubectl -n kube-system edit service kube-dns
     ```

 4. Delete all of the fields related to sessionAffinity, including sessionAffinity, sessionAffinityConfig, and all of the subfields.
-Then, save the modification and exit.
+Then, save the modifications and exit.

     ```
     // Delete the following content.